 Getting started with Apps easy:

-In the left menu, there is a new entry for Apps (beta).
+The left menu has a new entry for Apps.
 There, you will see all the Apps that you create.
 Click on Add an App.

-You can enter custom folder and file names that will be used to for each image.
-We support a number of variables to create dynamic paths:
+You can enter the custom folder and file names that will be used for each image.
+We support several variables to create dynamic paths:

 <year>: 4-digit year, e.g. 2019